analogdevicesinc/msdk/USERGUIDE.md

 4. Run the following command to build the example:

+        make

+    ???+ note "ℹ️ **Note: Improving Build Speed**"
+        The following command can be used to enable parallel builds and drastically improve build speed:

+            :::shell
-        make -r -j
+            make -r -j --output-sync=target --no-print-directory

-    - `-r` is an option that improves build speed.
+        - `-r` is an option that ignores some of Make's implicit rules to improve build speed.
         - `-j` enables parallel execution of the build in the maximum number of threads.

+            ???+ warning "**⚠️ Parallel Builds**"
+                Parallel builds can mangle the console output.
+To deal with this, the `--output-sync=target` option can be used.
+However, _this is only available in Make version 4 or higher_.
+When this option is used, `--no-print-directory` is also used to declutter the build output.

     Expected output: